 It’s important to ensure that people who join the organization are presented with clear career paths.
-Creating a development plan for new employees is a great way to manage their development.
+Creating a development plan for new employees is a great way to manage their development – remember to make it a part of your recruitment plan.
 The main objective is to enable the new recruit to become a useful team member which might mean:

 - building a productive relationship with their manager and co-workers

 - being able to communicate with customers in a professional manner

 - developing their tech skills for better effectiveness and efficiency